Breaking of ensemble equivalence for perturbed Erd\H{o}s-R\'enyi random graphs: Definitions and preliminaries

 Theorem~\ref{th:Limit} allows us to identify examples where ensemble equivalence holds ($s_\infty=0$) or is broken ($s_\infty>0$).
-In \cite{dHMRS18} a detailed analysis was given for the special case where the constraint is on the total number of edges and the total number of triangles.
-This analysis relied on the large deviation principle for dense Erd\H{o}s-R\'enyi random graphs established in \cite{CV11}.
-The function defined in \eqref{Idef} plays the role of the rate function in the large deviation principle (after a shift).
+In \cite{dHMRS18} a detailed analysis was given for the special case where the constraint is on the densities of edges and triangles.

 \begin{theorem} {\rm \cite{dHMRS18}} For the edge-triangle model, $s_\infty=0$ when \begin{itemize} \item [$\circ$] $T_2^* = T_1^{*{3}}$, \item [$\circ$] $0<T_1^* \leq \frac{1}{2}$ and $T_2^* = 0$, \end{itemize} while $s_\infty>0$ when \begin{itemize} \item [$\circ$] $T_2^* \neq T_1^{*{3}}$ and $T_2^* \geq \tfrac18$, \item [$\circ$] $T_2^*\neq T_1^{*{3}}$, $0<T_1^*\leq\tfrac12$ and $0<T_2^*<\frac{1}{8}$, \item [$\circ$] $(T_1^*,T_2^*)$ lies on the scallopy curve $($the lower blue curve Figure~{\rm \ref{fig-scallopy}}$)$. \end{itemize} \end{theorem}